 Pawj Qaib (Acorus gramineus) and Hmab ntsa liab (red malabar spinach)

 In the center of the pawj qaib sometimes call the Japanese sweet flag or sweet flag.
 Malabar spinach / hmab ntsa liab is also growing it’s also for the chicken soup.
 For the pawj qaib, I pull 1 or 2 right off the plants’ root ball.
 I always pick like 2 or 3 large leaves from the hmab nsta liab.
-Hmab ntsa liab (red) and hmab nsta ntsuab (green) has a texture that is almost like okra which it is sticky and slimy.
+Hmab ntsa liab (red) and hmab nsta ntsuab (green) have a texture that is almost like okra which is sticky and slimy.
 I don’t like the slimy texture.
-Is like slurping up boogers!
+It is like slurping up boogers!

 Kob lij xeeb / talinum paniculatum